 Prevent automatic seeding after an availability group

-To temporarily prevent the primary from seeding more databases to the secondary replica you can deny the availability group permission to create databases.
+To temporarily prevent the primary replica from seeding more databases to the secondary replica, you can deny the availability group permission to create databases.
 Run the following query on the instance that hosts the secondary replica in order to deny the availability group permission to create replica databases.

 ALTER AVAILABILITY GROUP [<availability_group_name>] DENY CREATE ANY DATABASE GO